Make simple and pretty holiday decor with this painted DIY Christmas block project! Use my free pattern to decorate your block. Get it here!

 Skills Required: Beginner.
 You’ll be painting and there’s a pattern provided . . so it’s great for people who have little experience in crafting or are just starting out.

 There are so many good projects to be had this holiday season – so many incorporating tons of paint!
 I feel like over the past few years I have forgotten my love of painting.
 Honestly I love just sitting down with a few paint colors and a surfaces . . . it’s so relaxing.

-This project is part of my monthly challenge with Michaels for their Michaels Makers program.
+This homemade Christmas decor is part of my monthly challenge with Michaels for their Michaels Makers program.
 Michaels has everything you need to make your holiday merry.
 For more quick and simple DIY holiday ideas, check out the projects on Michaels.com!

 Gather These Supplies

 - FolkArt Acrylic Colors – Fresh Foliage, Licorice, Sky Blue, Wicker White

 - Large wood block or piece of lumber cut into block

 - Block pattern here

 - Wax (old candle)

 - Hot glue gun and glue sticks